v-cakoll/docs.pl-pl/docs/fsharp/style-guide/formatting.md

 | x, y -> 1
 ```

-<span data-ttu-id="32452-200">Jest również często akceptowane do pomijania nawiasów, jeśli Krotka jest wartością zwracaną funkcji:</span><span class="sxs-lookup"><span data-stu-id="32452-200">It is also commonly accepted to omit parentheses if the tuple is the return value of a function:</span></span>
+<span data-ttu-id="a00dc-200">Jest również powszechnie akceptowane pominąć nawiasy, jeśli krotka jest zwracana wartość funkcji:</span><span class="sxs-lookup"><span data-stu-id="a00dc-200">It is also commonly accepted to omit parentheses if the tuple is the return value of a function:</span></span>

 ```fsharp
 // OK